-Read on to learn tips on helping baby learn to keep the pacifier in their mouth and when you will be able to stop replacing for them.
+Read on to learn tips on helping babies learn to keep the pacifier in their mouth and when you will be able to stop replacing it for them.

-- If you are breastfeeding baby, it’s recommended that you establish a nursing routine with baby before you introduce a pacifier, typically four to six weeks after birth.
-This is suggested to try and prevent any kind of nipple confusion, where baby may find it easier to suck on a pacifier nipple and struggle to latch on to mom when nursing.
+- If you are breastfeeding Baby, it’s recommended that you establish a nursing routine before you introduce a pacifier, typically four to six weeks after birth.
+This is suggested to try and prevent any kind of nipple confusion, where the baby may find it easier to suck on a pacifier nipple and struggle to latch on to mom when nursing.

 How to introduce a pacifier